ravir4/DevOpsInsights/risk_cd.md

 `LOGICAL_APP_NAME`, which defines the app's name on the dashboard.
 `BUILD_PREFIX`, which defines text that is prepended to the stage's builds.
 This text is also shown on the dashboard.
 `LOGICAL_ENV_NAME`, which defines the environment in which the application is running.
-The value of this should be either `STAGING` or `PRODUCTION`.

 For the final build job in your pipeline, set an application name and a build prefix.
 An example script would include these commands: